-During the years ended December 31, 2018 and 2017, net cash used by investing activities represented capitalized patent costs and purchases of equipment.
+During 2019 and 2018, net cash used by investing activities represented capitalized patent costs and purchases of equipment.

-During the years ended December 31, 2018 and 2017, net cash provided by financing activities represented notes payable to stockholders, net of capital lease payments and repayments of note payable to stockholder.
+During 2019, net cash provided by financing activities represented increase in notes payable to stockholder and proceed of \$43,000 from a short-term loan, net of repayment of short-term loan.
+During 2018, net cash provided by financing activities represented increase in notes payable to stockholders, net of capital lease payments and repayments of note payable to stockholders.